deic-dk/kubernetes_backend/README.md

 When the client makes a watch_create_pod request, the backend checks whether there is an entry for that pod_name and if so, whether the user_id matches.
 If it does, it waits until the readyChannel receives a value, and then replies to the client.
 This way, the user can be notified right away when a pod reaches Ready state.

 Because the client could manually make the request with an arbitrary pod_name, the default returned value of watch_create_pod is false, and the defaulte returned value of watch_delete_pod is true, so that the watch functions cannot be abused to get information about whether other users have a pod with the given name.

 When a pod is created, once it reaches ready state, the entry is removed from the backend's watch dict.
 In case the user makes a watch_create_pod request after this occurs, the backend checks whether the pod exists and returns true if so.

 #### delete_all_user

 Delete's all of the users' pods, storage, and other associated resources.
 Not implemented in the frontend, but often convenient for manually cleaning up.

+#### get_podip_owner

+Returns the full username (e.g. user@dtu.dk) of the owner of the pod with the specified IP address to allow for passwordless authentication on the internal network.

 ## Deployment